-In the default notebook template, ArcGIS Notebooks only import the gis module from the ArcGIS API for Python.
+In the default notebook template, ArcGIS Notebooks only imports the gis module from the ArcGIS API for Python.
 Typically, you will want to use additional Python libraries available in your notebook's runtime.
 To access these libraries, run an import command.

 In the ArcGIS API for Python and ArcPy, and in some other cases, Python libraries are organized into modules.
-To access the libraries within a module, declare the module to access with a from statement, then declare a library using an import statement.
-For example, to call the WebScene library from the mapping module in the ArcGIS API for Python, you would run the following command in a cell:
+To access the libraries within a module, declare the module to access with a from statement, and then declare a library using an import statement.
+For example, to call the WebScene library from the mapping module in the ArcGIS API for Python, run the following command in a cell:

 from arcgis.mapping import WebScene

-For example, if you type arcgis. and then press Tab, the notebook will provide a drop-down list of all the modules available in the ArcGIS API for Python.
-You can use the up and down errors to navigate the list; when you find the option you want, press Enter to insert it into your line of code.
+For example, if you type arcgis. and press Tab, the notebook will provide a drop-down list of all the modules available in the ArcGIS API for Python.
+You can use the up and down arrows to navigate the list; when you find the option you want, press Enter to insert it into your line of code.

 To learn more about how the ArcGIS API for Python and ArcPy work in your notebooks, see the following topics: